RaviPrasadWA/zFPV/settings/README.md

-all seetings reside in this folder
+all settings reside in this folder